xui/xero/README.md

 It is possible to provide outside HTML as inputs to a component.
 However this isn't done through its `attribute`s but using `slot`s instead.
 Similar to Web Components, child-tags can be used as HTML-based inputs using the `slot` keyword.

 Any tags without a `slot` attribute must default to the reserved slot `content`.
-Slot order does not matter and any missing slots are treated as `null`, `nil`, `undefined`, etc - however the implementing languages represents missing data.
+Slot order does not matter and any missing slots are treated as `null`.

 <table>
 <tr>